You’ve Been Diagnosed with Atrial Fibrillation, Now What?

 Radiofrequency (RF) delivers high-energy RF directly to the problem area.
 Cryoablation creates a scar using very cold temperatures.
 Laser light energy is also used to make the scar.

-The maze procedure is a surgical method for creating scars to treat A-Fib.
+The maze procedure is a surgical method for treating scars to treat A-Fib.
 The physician uses small incisions, radio waves, freezing, ultrasound energy, or microwave.

 Scar tissue can’t conduct electrical signals.
 This allows the creation of a controlled pathway, or maze, to the ventricles.